 - Clothing should be clean, neat, in good repair and appropriate for the profession - Pants, skirts, blouses, sweaters, dress shirts, ties, jackets, blazers are all acceptable - Jeans are not encouraged but may be worn at the discretion of the clinical site.
 If jeans are allowed, they should be in good condition - Casual, or athletic wear, such as yoga pants or sweat suits, are not acceptable in clinical sites - Shorts are not acceptable - Shoes shall be appropriate for the work environment and compliant with professional attire.
-Flip flops are not appropriate and open-toed sandals are at the discretion of the clinical setting - Caps or head coverings are not acceptable unless they are for religious purposes or part of a uniform - Chewing gum, eating or drinking when seeing patients is unprofessional and should never be done.
+Flip flops are not appropriate and open-toed sandals are at the discretion of the clinical setting - Caps or head coverings are not acceptable unless they are for religious purposes, part of a uniform or for other special circumstances.
+Special circumstances should be discussed with your clinical supervisor or other direct supervisor - Chewing gum, eating or drinking when seeing patients is unprofessional and should never be done.